 Viewing the Return to Port After The Landing

-It will probably take the barge a whole day to get back to port.
-You can use one of the marine vessel tracking sites to track two of the vessels accompanying the barge, NRC Quest and Intl Freedom, via their “AIS” radio transponders.
+After the launch, you can try to view the return of the First Stage to port in San Pedro, in the Los Angeles area, 2 or 3 hours drive from Lompoc.
+It will probably take the barge a whole day to get back to port, if not two days.
+You can use one of the marine vessel tracking sites to track two of the vessels accompanying the barge, NRC Quest and a hired tugboat, Pacific Warrior for the Iridium flight in January 2016, via their “AIS” radio transponders.
 For example, here is real-time tracking of NRC Quest on VesselFinder.

 As you can see, the SpaceX area in the channel is fenced off with a public street and sidewalk on the other side, and the San Pedro Marina with its public parking is right there.
 Program your GPS for “210 Whalers Walk, San Pedro, CA” and then find somewhere else to park if the marina lot is already full.